Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

-There is only one linear independent solution to the ``null-vector'' problem (\ref{null-vector}):
+On the other hand, there is only one linear independent solution to the ``null-vector'' problem (\ref{null-vector}):

-On the other hand, in order to fully gap out the 8-component bosonic field $\Phi$, we should introduce at least 4 symmetric independent backscattering terms (\ref{backscattering}).
-Hence the monolayer Chern insulator on $\sigma_{1,2,3}$ is obstructed for spinless fermions.
+To fully gap out the 8-component bosonic field $\Phi$, we should introduce at least 4 symmetric independent backscattering terms (\ref{backscattering}).
+Hence the monolayer Chern insulator on $\sigma_{1,2,3}$ is obstructed for spinless fermions, which confirms the results of anomaly indicators.

 For spin-1/2 fermions, under $\bs{R}$ and $\bs{M}$, the bosonic field $\Phi$ transforms as Eq. (\ref{K-matrix symmetry}), with:

 and